Child Safety and Wellbeing Policy

 We take proactive steps to identify and manage any risk of harm to students in our school environment.
 When child safety concerns are raised or identified, we treat these seriously and respond promptly and thoroughly.

-Particular attention is given to the child safety needs of Aboriginal students, those from culturally and linguistically diverse backgrounds, international students, students with disabilities, those unable to live at home, children and young people who identify as lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQA+) and other students experiencing risk or vulnerability.
+Particular attention is given to the child safety needs of Aboriginal students, those from culturally and linguistically diverse backgrounds, international students, students with disabilities, those unable to live at home, children and young people who identify as lesbian, gay, bisexual, trans and gender diverse, intersex, queer, asexual and other sexually or gender diverse people (LGBTIQA+) and other students experiencing risk or vulnerability.
 Inappropriate or harmful behaviour targeting students based on these or other characteristics, such as racism or homophobia, are not tolerated at our school, and any instances identified will be addressed with appropriate consequences.

 Child safety is a shared responsibility.
 Every person involved in our school has an important role in promoting child safety and wellbeing and promptly raising any issues or concerns about a child’s safety.